Suspect arrested after slow-speed chase from Oak Park to DOCO

-SACRAMENTO, Calif. -- One woman was arrested following a slow-speed pursuit in Sacramento, that ended near the Downtown Commons area.
+SACRAMENTO, Calif. -- One woman was arrested following a slow-speed chase in Sacramento that ended near the Downtown Commons area.

 According to Sacramento Police, the incident started around 9:15 p.m. as a hit-and-run crash near 8th Avenue and 42nd Street in Oak Park.
 The suspect drove away, but police say she circled back a short time later and was spotted by police.